jg20019/pomodoro-elm/README.md

-# Pomodor Timer in Elm
+# Pomodoro Timer in Elm

 This project is a simple pomodoro timer written in Elm